 Tropical Storm Isaias Floods Part Of Puerto Rico As It Heads Toward Florida

 Tropical Storm Isaias is bringing torrential rainfall, high winds and frequent lightning strikes to Puerto Rico Thursday morning.
-Isaias is predicted to plow through the Dominican Republic before drenching reach Florida this weekend.
+Isaias is predicted to plow through the Dominican Republic before reaching Florida this weekend.

 The storm is "causing life-threatening flash flooding and high winds over Puerto Rico," the National Weather Service office in San Juan says.
 The storm's impacts range from fallen trees and power lines to mudslides, according to the office.